Ricardo Karam: Spokesmanship

-In 2017, the Iraqi mother of two and the daughter of Karam's close friend, Farah Jawad Kassab died in dubious circumstances during a plastic surgery procedure in Lebanon.
-Ricardo Karam took to his social media platforms after the incident, telling Farah's story and helping it gain regional attention, thus turning it into a case of public opinion.
-He argued against misinformation and false advertisements, warning against traps and the importance of prudence when seeking proper healthcare.

-When former Renault–Nissan–Mitsubishi Alliance CEO Carlos Ghosn was arrested in Japan in 2018, the legal and media turmoil that ensued was like no other.
-Karam had been a journalistic witness and chronicler of Ghosn's ascent for close to two decades.
-Although he never went into the legal aspects of allegations, he drew upon their numerous encounters and his habit of using his platform to shed light on important causes to advocate for Ghosn's right to a fair trial.
-In the wake of the controversy that followed Ghosn's escape in 2019, Karam sat with many news organizations such as the New York Times, Euronews, the Mainichi, NBC News and CBS News to discuss the case's developments and its implications.
+When former Renault–Nissan–Mitsubishi Alliance CEO Carlos Ghosn was arrested in Japan in 2018, Karam had been a journalistic witness and chronicler of the case and had worked with many news organizations such as the New York Times, Euronews, the Mainichi, NBC News and CBS News to discuss the case's developments and its implications.

-He has also taken part in the Dod el Fassad (Against Corruption) national campaign, launched by the Saint-Joseph University and ALDIC with the support of the European Union and Expertise France under the ACT project.

-In 2023, Ricardo Karam joined AUB Board of Trustees.

 Awards and recognition

 Karam was awarded the medal of the Lebanese National Order of Merit of the rank of Knight in 2022.
 He received the Palestinian Medal of Culture, Science and Arts with high distinction in 2021, the French National Order of Merit of the Rank of Knight in 2016, and was awarded the Beirut International Festival Prize in 2012, the Lebanese American University Alumni Achievement Award in 2011, and in that same year, the prize of the Sheikh Ibrahim Bin Mohamad Al Khalifa Center for Culture and Research.

 Takreem

 In 2009, Karam created Takreem, which he designed as a platform aiming to promote good ethics in Arabs by honoring those who excel in their fields and who can act as role models for role models.
-Patrons include Noor Al Hussein, Marc Levy, Lakhdar Brahimi, Hanan Ashrawi Barham Salih and Mai bint Mohammed Al Khalifa.